Staying Compliant with the Illinois Cannabis Regulation Oversight Office in 2025

 - Patients may be able to grow up to five plants at home, depending on their registration status.

-The Illinois cannabis opt-in opt-out system is a crucial mechanism that allows local municipalities to determine the presence of cannabis businesses within their jurisdictions.
+The Illinois cannabis opt-in opt-out system remains a crucial mechanism that allows local municipalities to determine the presence of cannabis businesses within their jurisdictions as the state transitions to Metrc in 2025.
 This system empowers communities to decide their level of participation in the state's cannabis industry, balancing local preferences with the broader legalization framework.

 Here's how the Illinois cannabis opt-in opt-out system works: